 Equipment needed

-- Stand mixer with dough hook attachment
+- Stand mixer with a dough hook attachment.

-- A bowl for proofing
+- A large bowl for proofing.

-- Measuring jug and measuring spoons
+- Measuring jug and measuring spoons.

-- Baking paper
+- Baking paper/parchment paper.

 How to make bacon pizza with feta and avocado